szabgab/rust.code-maven.com/pages/read-arbitrary-yaml.md

 ---

 When we need to read a YAML file in Rust ideally we would define a struct that maps the fields of the YAML file.
 That would help with data validation and later with the handling of the data.
-However we can't always do that and often we might just want to read in the YAML file and think about the specific definition later.
+However, we can't always do that and often we might just want to read in the YAML file and think about the specific definition later.

-In this examples we'll see how to do this.
+In this example we'll see how to do this.

 We are using [serde_yaml](https://crates.io/crates/serde_yaml) for this: